mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.1.0/operations/mysql-cluster/index.md

   AWS_SECRET_ACCESS_KEY: <base64-enconded AWS Secret Access Key>
 ```

-To enable backups and configure backup location, create or update a configuration file `parameters.yaml`
-to include the following properties:
+To enable backups and configure backup location, create or update a configuration file named `parameters.yaml` and include the following properties:
 ```yaml
 backupEnabled: "true"
 backupBucket: "<S3 bucket to use for uploading the backup>"